Robert Plunkett

-Robert Plunkett (1752 – January 15, 1815) was an English Catholic priest and Jesuit missionary to the United States who became the first president of Georgetown College.
+Robert Plunkett (1752 – January 15, 1815) was an English Catholic priest and missionary to the United States who became the first president of Georgetown College.
 Born in England, he was educated at the Colleges of St Omer and Bruges, as well as at the English College at Douai.
 There, he entered the Society of Jesus in 1769, but left four years later, just before learning of the papal order suppressing the Society.
 Therefore, he was ordained a secular priest at the English College, and became the chaplain to a monastery of English Benedictine nuns in exile in Brussels.

 Plunkett petitioned to be sent to the United States as a missionary in 1789.
 Shortly after his arrival in 1790, Bishop John Carroll persuaded him to become the president of the newly established Georgetown College.
 Plunkett oversaw construction of the college's first building, the appointment of the first professor, and admission of the first student, William Gaston.
 However, he was more interested in pastoral work than education, and resigned the office two years later.
 Plunkett spent the remainder of his life ministering in rural Maryland, though continued to remain involved in the college's affairs.

 Early life

 Robert Plunkett was born in 1752, in England.
 He was educated at the Colleges of St Omer and Bruges from 1763 to 1768, before attending the English College at Douai.
 He entered the Society of Jesus in 1769, but left the order on August 21, 1773, after the promulgation of a papal brief suppressing the Jesuits worldwide, but before news of this brief reached him in the Low Countries.
-Therefore, he continued his studies at Douai as a secular seminarian, and was ordained a priest there.
+He continued his studies at Douai as a secular seminarian, and was ordained a priest there.
 After his ordination, Plunkett became the chaplain to the Monastery of Our Lady of the Assumption in Brussels, in the Austrian Netherlands, which housed a community of Benedictine nuns who had been exiled from England.